Key Requirements for the City of Dallas Paving Bond

 1. Confirm Bond Requirements with the City

-Check with the Dallas Public Works Department to verify licensing, insurance, and bond obligations tied to your permit.
+Check with the Dallas Public Works Department to verify the licensing, insurance, and bond obligations associated with your permit.

 2. Apply with Swiftbonds